-Looking for a varied and challenging position for 2019?
+Looking for a varied and challenging position?
 Why not join the team at St Mary's Urgent Treatment Centre in Portsmouth, where we value teamwork, mutual support and a friendly working environment.

 The UTC provides advice, diagnostics and treatment for patients that attend with minor injuries and illness from 07.30-22.00 seven days a week, 365 days a year.